 Getting ahead during slow periods means exactly what you think it does: get ahead and stay ahead.
 Obviously, when demand is high you make sure you're constantly stocked and ready to go.
 However, many businesses slack off while demand is low.
 This is the time to get ahead of customer demand by conducting an ABC analysis.

 Finally, there's the forgotten art of embracing technology.
 Technology is one of the biggest advantages in this industry.
 Companies that take advantage of it find themselves soaring above the competition.

 Technology like smartphones with access to social media is probably the best piece of technology you can invest in.
 Your business might even benefit from using a shipping label printer.
-This is a relatively inexpensive piece of technology that will save time and money.
-3D printing is another option that's on the rise.
-There's no right or wrong option here, simply choose what works best for your company.
+This is an inexpensive piece of technology that will save time and money.
+There's no right or wrong option here, simply choose what works best for your business process flow.